noisyboy25/ts-parcel-template/Readme.md

 ## Prerequisites

-In order to use this template you need to have the Node.js installed
+In order to use this template you need to have Node.js installed

 https://nodejs.org/